gelever/linalgcpp/README.md

 There are many basic building blocks in this library.
 These provide the basic framework to build much more complex applications.
 ## Matrix
-The following matrix will be used to show how data in layed out:
+The following matrix will be used to show how data in laid out:
 ```
 |1 2 0 0 |
 |0 3 0 0 |